 At the beginning of the year an Asthma Form will be sent home to identify whether your child has asthma or has had a wheeze or persistent cough over the past 12 months, and to clarify the action necessary to relieve the symptoms experienced by the child.
 An Asthma Action Plan completed by your GP is necessary for any medication to be administered at school.

-Under no circumstances should children self-medicate or carry medication in their bags.
+Under no circumstances should children self-medicate or carry medication in their bags unless authorised by the principal.
 All medication must be issued from the school office.

 8. Assemblies